July 1981 Iranian presidential election: Candidates

 Candidates had to be approved by the Guardian Council.
 71 people applied to be candidates, but only four were allowed to run.
 All candidates ran under the Islamic Republican Party because Iran more or less banned all other political parties except for the Islamic Republican Party.
 The Islamic Republican Party was the leading party in Iran.
 As for the Islamic Republican Party itself, it was founded in 1979 by Iranians of high clerical status and approved by Khomeini.
 The party was founded within revolutionary spirits, and its purpose was to continue the revolutionary agenda.
 The Islamic Republican Party would rally, purge, and overthrow any organization or person that was counterrevolutionary.

 All of the candidates were revolutionaries.
 Mohammad-Ali Raja’i was (the first) Prime Minister of Iran prior to the impeachment of Bani-Sadr, then he was part of the committee that fulfilled the presidency until the election.
-The runner up, Abbas Sheybani, was an Iranian politician, and still is today.
+The runner up, Abbas Sheybani, was an Iranian politician.
 Seyed Akbar Parvaresh was a descendant of the Prophet Mohammed, as well as an Iranian politician.
 Habibollah Asgaroladi-Mosalman was also an Iranian politician.